frictionlessdata/frictionless-prototype-py/docs/target/validating-data/README.md

     [[3, 1, 'cell-error', 'number 2 is forbidden!']]

 Usualy, it also makes sense to create a custom error for your custom check.
-The Check class provides other useful methods like `validate_headers` etc. Please read "API Reference" to learn it in details.
+The Check class provides other useful methods like `validate_header` etc. Please read "API Reference" to learn it in details.